 ALC_DVS.2.2C requires that the evidence shall justify that the security measures provide the necessary level of protection to maintain the confidentiality and integrity of the product.
 This includes also the protection during the transport between production sides.
 ALC_CMC.5.15C requests evidence to demonstrate that all configuration items are being maintained under the CM system.
+ALC_CMS.5.2C requires a unique identification of all configuration items by the CM system.
 Thereby this SAR is suitable to meet the security objective.